Nanolx/SecurityBypasser/YokaiWatchWibbleWobble.md

     into the new apk.

 1. Copy this apk to your device and install.
-1. Now start Yokai Watch Wibble Wobble (US) on your rooted phone.
+1. Now start Yokai Watch Wibble Wobble on your rooted phone.

 #### A) Using xdelta patches
-In the directory patcher/delta/com.level5.ywwwus you'll find xdelta patches to be applied like:
+In the directory patcher/delta/com.level5.ywwwus you'll find xdelta patches for US version, in the directory patcher/delta/com.level5.ywpeu you'll find the xdelta patches for EU version

         xdelta3 -d -s -f <original-lib> <delta-patch> <modified-lib>